 Blog for the Center for Race, Gender, and Social Justice at University of Cincinnati

 Nikita Srivastava is a 3L at the University of Cincinnati College of Law.
-She is a founding member of UC Law Women and Vice President of UC Law's Trial Advocacy Team.
 Currently, she is a legal extern for the Indigent Defense Clinic at the Hamilton County Public Defender's Office.
 Nikita's goals include fighting for indigent people by becoming a public defender and working hard to promote positive change.
 Through her research and writing, Nikita hopes to provide insightful thoughts on issues pertaining to race, gender, and social justice.

 On March 24, 2018, more than five hundred men and women marched through Memphis Tennessee.
 Most of them had spent a large part of their lives in prison– a combined 3,501 years among them– for crimes they did not commit.

 The march was the closing event for the 2018 Innocence Network conference, a gathering of exonorees and lawyers working on behalf of those wrongfully convicted.
 Exonorees came from every state in the country and from countries across the globe.
 They marched with attorneys and advocates and family.
 They held signs demanding change in the system that had wronged them.
 Demanding accountability.
 Demanding, at least, public recognition that innocent men and women were being arrested and convicted by agents acting on the public’s behalf.